isomerpages/pa-corp/_our-programmes/CC Courses/Be a Training Provider.md

 6. The PA reserves the right to decline any application and the reason(s) for unsuccessful applications will not be disclosed.

-7. As the PA will be primarily communicating with applicants
+7. As the PA will be primarily communicating with applicants via emails or SMS, applicants must ensure that the email addresses and mobile numbers provided are accurate.
+The PA will not be responsible for any failed communication effort arising from wrong /outdated email address or mobile numbers.

+8. Applicants must satisfy the following requiremnets: